tailcallhq/tailcall/tests/execution_spec.md

 A `server` block specifies a server SDL config.
 These are expected to be successfully parseable to have a passing test, unless the [`sdl error` instruction](#instruction) is specified, which requires the config parsing to throw an error.

 Every test should have at least one `server` block.
-Some main actions, like `assert` and `query` require that there be exactly one `server` block.
+Some blocks (for example, `assert`) require that there be exactly one `server` block.
 Additionally, having exactly one `server` block in a test means that the `client` check will also be performed.

 The `merge` main action is only performed if two or more `server` blocks are specified, unless the [`check merge` instruction](#instruction) is specified.